Christian Kirk Player Prop Bets for NFL Week 8 | Arizona vs. Green Bay 10/28/2021

 Season Stats

-- With four targets in the red zone this season, Kirk has been on the receiving end of 10.0% of his team's 40 red zone pass attempts.
+- Kirk (four red zone targets) has been the recipient of 10.0% of his team's 40 red zone pass attempts.

-- The Cardinals, who rank second in the NFL in points scored, have attempted a pass 49.8% of the time while running the football 50.2% of the time.
+- The Cardinals, who rank second in the NFL in points scored, have dropped back to pass 49.8% of the time while opting for the ground attack 50.2% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Kirk's matchup with the Packers.